-As visitor and as well as sustainable tourism specialist, I was also impressed by the Armenian lifestyle which is truly and naturally sustainable.
-The way you get connected to people and places is unique.
+As a visitor and as well as a sustainable tourism specialist, I was also impressed by the Armenian lifestyle which is truly and naturally sustainable.
+The way you get connected to people and places are unique.

 And I was conquered by their delicious food.

-As developer and main author of the “Project Management for Sustainable Development” (PM4SD) methodology, have you found it easy to teach tourism professionals and policy makers such new skills?
+As a developer and main author of the “Project Management for Sustainable Development” (PM4SD) methodology, have you found it easy to teach tourism professionals and policymakers such new skills?

 For students, PM4SD represents a big opportunity to certify their skills in sustainable project management, but also for their career orientation.